HaschekSolutions/opentrashmail/README.md

   - [ ] Optionally secure whole site with a password
   - [ ] Optinally allow site to be seen only from specific IP Range

-# Features
-- Python powered mail server that works out of the box for any domain you throw at it
-- Web interface to manage emails
-- Generate random email adresses
-- 100% file based, no database needed

 # Quick start

 Simple start with no persistence